Eisfresser/zbox-proxmox/README.md

 ## MacMini Ubuntu Desktop

 To boot from USB, connect a USB keyboard by wire.
-Press *AltGr* when the chime sounds.
+Press __AltGr__ when the chime sounds.
 If there is no picture on the screen, wait a bit, press cursor to the right once and press enter.
 This will most likely select the USB boot medium.
 There might be something wired going on with HDMI.
 Wait a few minutes, maybe it is booting and you will eventually see a picture.

+To switch to terminal screens from desktop: Ctrl-Alt-F3 to F6

 Enable wakeup from suspend on keyboard press (from <https://forums.linuxmint.com/viewtopic.php?p=1524543&sid=26cfac1903429672a3594c6de9a8500e#p1524543>)